chuckcoughlin/redistrict-colorado/docs/user-guides.md

 ## Redistrict Colorado
 ### User Guide
-This guide walks through the installation and use of the *RCAnalyzer* application. *RCAnalyzer* computes metrics based on a shapefile and other demographic information.
+This guide walks through the installation and use of the *RCAnalyzer* application. *RCAnalyzer* computes metrics for a redistricting plan based on a collection of "layers" that contain district geometries, voter affiliation and demographic information based on publicly available shapefiles.

+#### Feature Attribute Aliases
+Within a shapefile, a feature corresponds to a geographical area and is represented by a polygon in latitude/longitude units.
+Features have an arbitrary set of attributes depending on the purpose of the file.
+There is no naming standard for these attributes.
+In order to correlate features from different layers we have adopted a set of standard names which are assigned by the user of
+ *RCAnalyzer*.
+These are:
+ * ID - a unique identifier of the feature.
+This is the value that appears on the tree-view navigation panel in "District" scope.
+ * BLACK - African-American population.
+ * DEMOCRAT - votes cast for Democratic candidates.
+ * GEOMETRY - defines the feature's geographic layout.
+ * HISPANIC - Hispanic population.
+ * POPULATION - total population of the area.
+ * REPUBLICAN - votes cast for Republican candidates.
+ * WHITE - Caucasian population count.
 #### Data
 The location and contents of compatible data files is described [here](https://github.com/chuckcoughlin/redistrict-colorado/tree/master/docs/datasets.md)